Equality & Diversity

 Prior to her commitment to employability activities, she graduated in German and English Studies with the state examination for the teaching profession at secondary schools and completed her PhD thesis in German and English linguistics on paratextual elements in German literature.

-- Improve the visibility and recognition of the value of careers and employability services across CG universities;
+- Improve the visibility and recognition of the value of careers and employability services across Coimbra Group universities.

 - Prepare students for the 21st century global labour market and lifelong learning through the acquisition of key future skills.

-We are an active Working Group which constantly seeks to identify new areas for conjoint work, to explore common issues and challenges across our universities, to share our learnings and drive innovation for the enhancement of our services.
+We are an active Working Group which constantly seeks to identify new areas for conjoint work, to explore common issues and challenges across our universities, to share our learnings and drive innovation for the enhancement of our services for the benefit of our students.

 - Explore how AI can influence and enhance our service delivery and how we work.